ian-bruntlett/TECH-Manuals/tm-free-software.md

 The [Awesome Project](https://github.com/sindresorhus/awesome) is an attempt to classify just about everything.
 Take a look...

+The [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of- secret-knowledge) \- aimed towards System and Network administrators, DevOps, Pentesters, and Security Researchers..
+Take a look...

 Subjects within this page.

   * [Windows - Free Software](#Windows-Free-Software)